 Bake a Special Recipe

 Baking together for Thanksgiving is a lovely way to spend time together.
-Spending time in the kitchen is often one of the best Thanksgiving activities for kids.
+Spending time in the kitchen making Thanksgiving recipes is often one of the best Thanksgiving activities for kids.

 You could make it even more special if you connect it to this recipe….
 Tell your children you are going to bake a “secret” cranberry bread recipe.
 The recipe can be found in the children’s Thanksgiving book, Cranberry Thanksgiving by Wende and Harry Devlin.
 In this Thanksgiving tale, Grandma is not happy when her granddaughter Maggie invites Mr. Whiskers to Thanksgiving dinner.
 Grandma doesn’t like Mr. Whiskers because he is unkempt and straggly.
 She likes her guest, Mr. Horace who is neat and tidy.
 But when Grandma’s secret cranberry bread recipe is stolen, it’s Mr. Whiskers who saves the day.
 Talk to your children about the importance of kindness, being compassionate, and not judging others based on appearances.
 Don’t forget to share a warm piece of your special cranberry bread with your Thanksgiving guests!